0x0A-H0XT0N/matrix-c/README.md

 Matrix-c uses matrices to encode and decode messages using multiplication and inverse matrices.

 Matrix-c was part of a math project for my class.

+# LANGUAGE

+The program is writen in pt-br, since it was made for my class

+Comments are writen in en-us

+I'm too lazy to translate this README

 # INSTALLATION